 With the final DLC all wrapped up for the Super Smash Bros. franchise, at least for the foreseeable future, the competition for mascot fighters has opened up for some unexpected franchises to take a shot at filling that space.
-There have always been Smash clones out there, but none with the same polish and roster of iconic character as what Nintendo could deliver.
+There have always been Smash clones out there, but none with the same polish and roster of iconic characters as what Nintendo could deliver.
 The most recent attempt that had a lot of potential was the flawed, but fun, Nickelodeon: All-Star Brawl, which featured a roster of Nick’s most beloved characters duking it out.
 However, a new challenger has stepped in with an even more impressive, or maybe ridiculous, roster ready to rumble.

-MultiVersus is Warner Bros.’ effort to draw from its huge catalogue of characters, from comics to cartoons and movies, and create a platform fighter to go head to head with Smash.
-While the final product will have to speak for itself, based on what we’ve been shown so far there’s a decent chance this fighter could, at the very least, be a fun alternative for anyone who has already sunk dozens of hours into Smash.
+MultiVersus is Warner Bros.’ effort to draw from its huge catalog of characters, from comics to cartoons and movies, and create a platform fighter to go head to head with Smash.
+While the final product will have to speak for itself, based on what we’ve been shown so far, there’s a decent chance this fighter could, at the very least, be a fun alternative for anyone who has already sunk dozens of hours into Smash.
 If you want to know everything about this crossover fighting game, here’s all the data we could collect on the upcoming MultiVersus.